Last Updated on 23 September 2024 by Cycloscope

 Beppu and ferry to Shikoku

-Then to the steaming town of Beppu (in Italian), surrounded by steep monkey crowded forest.
-The famous Gigoku (the Hells of Beppu) are too much touristic and with separate expensive entry fees (400Y each).
+Then to the steaming town of Beppu (in Italian), surrounded by a steep monkey-monkey-crowded forest.
+The famous Gigoku (the Hells of Beppu) is too touristic and with separate expensive entry fees (400Y each).

 Visit the one with more ponds if you are on a budget.
 Anyway, if you saw the previously mentioned wild hot spring you’ll have an idea.